make2explore/Xiaozhi-AI/README.md

 #### Xiaozhi-AI Detailed Tutorials 🤖

-▶️ [Full Tutorial] How to build your own Voice + Vision AI Assistant (Xiaozhi + UNIHIKER K10) - 🔗 https://youtu.be/PnkaDgfcjJc
+▶️ How to build your own Voice + Vision AI Assistant : Xiaozhi AI Chatbot on UNIHIKER K10 - 🔗 https://youtu.be/PnkaDgfcjJc

 #### Xiaozhi-AI Shorts 🤖